-RHS 3 Qualifications support further career and professional development for those already working in the field, or they can provide a basis for continued learning and training.
+Level 3 qualifications not only offer opportunities for employment, but also enable you to begin to specialise in your area of interest.
+They offer proficiency for those looking for employment in horticulture, they can support further career and professional development for those already working in the field, or they can provide a basis for continued learning or training.

-Planning, collecting, preparing and establishing propagation material (3 credits)
+Plus unit R3215 (Planning, collecting, preparing and establishing propagation material).

 This is a practical qualification that does test underpinning knowledge and horticultural best practice through completion of a considerable number of written assessment proform, short reports and risk assessments.

 Students who successfully complete all the necessary units for the Level 3 qualifications listed below will gain the Level 3 Diploma in the Principles and Practices of Horticulture (45 Credits).